yo-main/vif/README.md

-# ZEUS
+# VIF

-Blam, welcome to Zeus repo, the language that will take over python.
+Blam, say hi to Vif, the language that will take over python.

-Is zeus a final name ?
-I am really not sure, but for now I'll stick with it.
-Maybe a more adapted name will show itself as I'm progressing in making that language a real thing.

 ## Usages